biya-coin/biyaliquid-docs/.gitbook/infra/validator-mainnet/peggo.md

 Then ensure that your Ethereum address has enough ETH.

-## Biyachain config
+## Biya Chain config

-### **Creating your delegated Cosmos Key for sending Biyachain transactions**
+### **Creating your delegated Cosmos Key for sending Biya Chain transactions**

 Your peggo orchestrator can either:

 * Use an explicitly delegated account key specific for sending validator specific Peggy transactions (i.e., `ValsetConfirm`, `BatchConfirm`, and `SendToCosmos` transactions) or
 * Simply use your validator's account key ("your Validator is your Orchestrator")

-For isolation purposes, we recommend creating a delegated Cosmos key to send Biyachain transactions instead of using your validator account key.
+For isolation purposes, we recommend creating a delegated Cosmos key to send Biya Chain transactions instead of using your validator account key.

 To create a new key, run